SamerMakni/product_feed/README.md

 ## Explanation of the code
 - `utils.py`:
     - `db_connection()`:
-        - We use this decorator function to add a level of abstraction to the connection to the sqlite file.
+        - I have used this decorator function to add a level of abstraction to the connection to the sqlite file.
 Ensuring reusability and automatic closing of the connection.
         1. `db_connection` function takes an optional argument `db_location` which defaults to `config.database`.
         2. function `func`, which is the function that will be decorated.
         3. `wraps(func)` is a decorator from the functools module.